forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 Test Script | test_script | Reference | 32 | Test Script [x_441376_sts_test_script]

-28. Verify the fields and click **continue** to go to the table naming page.
+28. Verify the fields and click **Continue** to go to the table naming page.

 29. Name the table with the information below and then click **Continue** to create the table.
 It may take a few seconds for the table to be created.